rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_v1.2/README.md

 # SD Card + Serial Loader for rosco_m68k

+NOTE: It would be nice to use a better-compressing implementation of DEFLATE/INFLATE - e.g. https://github.com/keirf/Amiga-Stuff/tree/master/inflate

 This firmware implements a simple way to load code into the computer from startup, enabling quicker iteration (and fewer dead ROM chips).